HenrikMoe/Service-Infrastructure/README.md

 physical therapy stretches w lik bands and like a rope

-drilling with a therapy massage gun
+drilling with a therapy massage gun around your hip not really your legs as much

 chiropracter